authlete/authlete-java-common/README.md

 Examples
 --------

-The following code snippet is an example to get the list of the existing services (each of which represents an authorization server) of yours.
+The following code snippet is an example to get the list of your existing services.
+Each service corresponds to an authorization server.

 ```java
 // Get an implementation of AuthleteApi interface.